rufimov/crataegus-hybrid-zone-analysis/README.md

 ## Required Input Files

-All scripts require input files to be in the same directory as the scripts.
-See `INPUT_FILES_REQUIRED.md` for a detailed list.

 **Essential files:**
 - `reassign.tsv`: Admixture and species assignment table (required by all scripts)
   - Must contain columns: `Name`, `SSRs.group_new`, `species`, `L`, `M`, `R`